MUSIC FOR THE SOUL

 Q. Why do you sing secular songs?

 A. Music is a language that can speak to the heart - and in order to reach people outside of the church, we felt it was important to include some music that would be familiar.
-At the same time, we believe that any work of art that inspires can also point to (and be a reflection of) our Creator.
+We also believe that art can point to (and be a reflection of) our Creator.
 This is why we carefully selected the songs for this concert.

 Q. Who provides the sound equipment?